 But really, if a quelling look from the head librarian doesn’t put an end to the noise, I don’t know what will.
 If you still feel like you can’t focus, you can pop in your earbuds and play white noise or instrumental music.
 Or, you can just move away from the commotion.

-Final Thoughts on Libraries as Quiet Zones
+Libraries as Quiet Zones

 So there you have it: libraries can be as helpful as they can be frustrating.
 Memberships are usually completely free for locals, and they do come with certain benefits.
 You can check out books, magazines, CDs, and even tools.
 Additionally, some libraries also offer other resources, like WiFi and access to various online platforms and applications.
 And pretty much the only rules visitors must adhere to pertain to: